dtsolovos/Cyclistic/README.md

 ```
 ![monthly average](https://github.com/dtsolovos/Cyclistic/blob/main/Monthly%20Average%20Trip%20Duration.png)

-As is evident by this graph, while casual riders use the bikes longer than members, their pattern is somewhat erratic and unpredictable.
+As is evident by this graph, while casual riders use the bikes longer than members, their monthly pattern is somewhat erratic and unpredictable.
 As in all other graphs, Cyclistic members are consistent in their use of the bikes.

 # Conclusion
-The above graphs show that while Cyclistic members consistently use them each day for a short time, casual members use them more erratically.
-The generally ride for a considerably longer time than members, but their use of the bikes is dropping during the weekdays and sharply rises during the weekend.
+The above graphs show that while Cyclistic members consistently use the bikes each day for a short time, casual members use them more erratically.
+They generally ride for a considerably longer time than members, but their use of the bikes is dropping during the weekdays and sharply rises during the weekend.
 Also, casual riders take more trips during the summer months than annual members.
-All these observations suggest that Cyclistic members use the service as a mode of transportation, while casual riders mostly use it as a mode of recreation.
+These observations suggest that Cyclistic members use the service more as a mode of transportation, while casual riders mostly use it as a mode of recreation.

 # Recommendations

-* In order to convince casual users to become annual members, we need to convince them to see bicycles as a proper mode of transportation.
+* In order to convince casual users to become annual members, we need to convince them to see bicycles as an every day mode of transportation.
 This could be done by creating incentives for consistent use.
-An example would be presenting our bikes as an environmentally friendly alternative to cars and public transportation and create an environmental awareness program, with rewards for annual members who consistently use the service for a certain duration.
+An example would be presenting our bikes as an environmentally friendly alternative to cars and public transportation and creating an environmental awareness program, with rewards for annual members who consistently use the service.

 * According to my analysis, the vast majority of casual riders use the bikes during the weekend.
 We could create limited time offers that only last during specific weekends, in order to both target as many casual members as possible and entice them with a time incentive.